laminlabs/lnbase-biolab/docs/index.md

 :end-line: 3
 ```

-`lnschema-wetlab` is an extendable schema to track data generation in wet labs.
+`lnbase-biolab` is an extendable schema to track data generation in wet labs.

 Data objects (`File`) get directly linked to